REAIABook/REAIABook/readme.md

     sales.data$crime.other[j] <- length(which(cx.data$crime.type == 'other'))
 ```

-After every 100 sales complete we output the progress (this could be removed from code it will not impact performance)
+After every 100 sales complete we output the progress (this could be removed from code it will not impact performance).

 ``` r
     if (j %% 100 == 0){